csswizardry/csswizardry.github.com/case-studies-financial-times.md

 ---
 layout: post
-title: Financial Times – Workshop and Consultancy
+title: "Financial Times: Workshop and Consultancy"
 meta: "An intense day of workshop-style Q&A with the Financial Times"
 permalink: /case-studies/financial-times/
 next-case-study-title: "How I helped the NHS create a UI Toolkit for their eLearning platform."